Area: 2 725 000 sq km

 Religion: Islam (70% of population)

 The area of present day Kazakhstan was conquered by Russia in the 18th century.
 Later in 1936, Kazakhstan became a Soviet Republic.
 Due to the vast territory of Kazakhstan, Soviet citizens were encouraged to cultivate northern parts of the country.
 Immigrants from Russia eventually outnumbered ethnic Kazakhs.
 After the breakup of the Soviet Union, large non-Muslim ethnic minorities left Kazakhstan, while the national program has repatriated about a million ethnic Kazakhs back to Kazakhstan.
 This dramatic demographic shift has also undermined the previous religious diversity and made the country more than 70 percent Muslim.
-Kazakhstan's economy is considerably larger than those of all five Central Asian countries due to the country's large share of natural resources.
+Kazakhstan's economy is considerably larger than the other four Central Asian countries due to the country's large share of natural resources.